 Marlise Williams.
 "The Ethics of Medical Practice and the History of Informed Consent."

-The 2014 Edward H. (Ted) Mullin Memorial Fellowship recipient/s are shown above.
-They were honored at Honors Convo, Friday, May 30, 2014, in Skinner Memorial Chapel.
+Our 2014 Edward H. (Ted) Mullin Memorial Fellowship recipients were honored at Honors Convo, Friday, May 30, 2014, in Skinner Memorial Chapel.

 Marina Herrera-Heintz.
 The Cabinet and the Crisis: Stanley Baldwin's Government in the Abdication Papers.
 Marina traveled to London to review the Abdication Files at the National Archives.
 She reviewed the minutes and reports of the Prime Minister’s meetings, examined telegrams exchanged between Britain and other nations within its dominions, the King’s Protector’s files, and the files of the Metropolitan police, which contain reports on the pair from Special Branch.
 She also explored resources available at the National Archives to show how, when monarchies were crumbling throughout Europe, the British Monarchy was able not only to survive, but also to flourish.